McDonald's New Zealand: Happy Meal Reader's Program (2019)

 In February 2019, McDonald's extended its global Happy Meal Reader's Program to New Zealand where they added the choice of books with Happy Meal to encourage reading among children.
 They announced to give away 800,000 copies of Roald Dahl books over the course of 12 months, where they will introduce a new book each month.

 2020s

 On 12 February 2025, McDonald's was denied a consent application to build a drive-through restaurant in Wanaka.
 The fast food chain was planning to build a 445 sq metre drive-through restaurant at the Wanaka-Luggate highway below Mount Iron.
 While McDonalds' had initially proposed that the restaurant operated 24 hours daily seven days a week, the chain downscaled its plans to a 6am-11pm daily opening with a reduced logo.
 The Queenstown Lakes District Council received over 350 submissions on the Wanaka restaurant, with 90% opposing the proposal.
 Commissioners declined the proposal, citing strong local opposition.

 Delivery

-McDonald's announced McDelivery, a delivery service, would start being trialed in Auckland starting 20 July 2016 in New Lynn and Glenfield.
+McDonald's announced McDelivery, a delivery service, would start being trialled in Auckland starting 20 July 2016 in New Lynn and Glenfield.
 All deliveries will require a $25 order and incur a $7.50 delivery fee.